Walidah Imarisha: Writing

 Imarisha was also one of the founders, and the first editor, of the political hip hop publication AWOL Magazine.
 She served on the editorial board for the national Left Turn Magazine, and was the director and co-producer of the Katrina documentary Finding Common Ground in New Orleans.

 "Visionary Fiction"

-Imarisha and Octavia's Brood co-editor Adrienne Maree Brown describe the term "visionary fiction" as follows:
+Imarisha (together with Octavia's Brood co-editor Adrienne Maree Brown) describes her genre of fiction as "visionary fiction":

-"Whenever we try to envision a world without war, without violence, without prisons, without capitalism, we are engaging in an exercise of speculative fiction.
-Organizers and activists struggle tirelessly to create and envision another world, or many other worlds, just as science fiction does."

-"We believe that radical science fiction is actually better termed visionary fiction because it pulls from real life experience, inequalities and movement building to create innovative ways of understanding the world around us, paint visions of new worlds that could be, and teach us new ways of interacting with one another.
+We believe that radical science fiction is actually better termed visionary fiction because it pulls from real life experience, inequalities and movement building to create innovative ways of understanding the world around us, paint visions of new worlds that could be, and teach us new ways of interacting with one another.
 Visionary fiction engages our imaginations and hearts, and guides our hands as organizers."

-The earlier, broader and generally accepted use of the term "visionary fiction" is described in the Wikipedia entry for Visionary fiction.

 Teaching

 Walidah has taught in Stanford University's Program of Writing and Rhetoric, Pacific Northwest College of the Arts' Master's in Critical Studies Program, Portland State University's Black Studies Department, Oregon State University's Women Gender Sexuality Studies Department, and Southern New Hampshire University's English Department.
 She presented all over Oregon as a public scholar with Oregon Humanities' Conversation Project for six years on topics such as Oregon Black history, alternatives to incarceration, and the history of hip hop.